Local well-posedness of the Schr\"odinger flow into $\mathbb{S}^2$ with natural boundary conditions

 \subsection{The outline of the proof of Theorem \ref{main-thm}}

 \

 We proceed by induction to establish Theorem \ref{main-thm}.
 Let $u$ and $T_0$ be as given in Theorem \ref{thm1}.
-For each $k\geq 1$, we demonstrate that the solution $u$ satisfies the following property, which is denoted by $\T_k$: \begin{itemize} \item Assume that $u_0\in W^{2k+3,2}(\Om)$ satisfies the $k$-order compatibility conditions \eqref{com-cond-1}, then
+For each $k\geq 1$, we demonstrate that the solution $u$ satisfies the following property $\T_k$: \begin{itemize} \item Assume that $u_0\in W^{2k+3,2}(\Om)$ satisfies the $k$-th order compatibility conditions \eqref{com-cond-1}, then

 for $0\leq i\leq k+1$. \end{itemize}